Bookings for the Summer Term are now closed.

 Where will the lessons take place?

-– a computer, a phone or a tablet with camera (most devices have them built in)
+– a device such as laptop, phone, tablet with camera (most devices have them built in nowadays)

 – broadband connection